ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 [Try it in GraphQL Playground](https://contracting-test-clientapi-graphql.azurewebsites.net/graphql/playground/?query=query%20%7B%0A%20%20customers%20%7B%0A%20%20%20%20items%20%7B%0A%20%20%20%20%20%20name%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A)

 Note that all words are **case sensitive** here, including entity and property names.
 For sets of entities, the "items" node is mandatory.
-Any root query in Contracting Works is a set of items - even if only a single item is returned.
+Any root query in Contracting.Works is a set of items - even if only a single item is returned.

 In order to drill down further in the data set following relations, query the relation as part of the root entity as follows: